Life Threatening Emergencies

 Our receptionists will ask for some information about the illness in order to establish a suitable appointment slot to offer.
 All receptionists have training in confidentiality, please help us to help you.

 For urgent appointments and home visits you may not be able to see the doctor of your choice.

 The surgery is equipped to treat minor injuries like small cuts and joint sprains.
-If the injury is more severe or may involve a broken bone then you should attend the Accident & Emergency (A&E) Department at the following hospitals:
+If the injury is more severe or may involve a broken bone then you should attend the Accident and Emergency (A&E) Department at the following hospitals:

-New Cross Hospital, Wolverhampton.
-Tel: 01902 307999.
+- New Cross Hospital, Wolverhampton, telephone 01902 307999.

-There is also a Minor Injuries Unit at Cannock Hospital.
-Tel: 01543 572757.
+- There is also a Minor Injuries Unit at Cannock Hospital, telephone 01543 572757.

 Also in the event of poisoning or overdose the attend A&E

 - call 111

 - NHS 111 is available 24 hours a day, 7 days a week.

 In life threatening emergencies such as chest pain and severe shortness of breath you should call 999